Boorman Family Genealogy - Growing Our Family Tree

 Spelling variations for this surname include Whitaker, Whittaker, Whiteaker, Whitacre ...

-My Whitaker descent from Robert and Margaret is still somewhat uncertain, starting with Robert and Margaret’s possible son Jeremiah.
+My WHITAKER descent from Rev. Robert Whitaker (1637-1683) who married Margaret Lisle (1643-1686), daughter of Lord John Lisle is tenuous, mainly because it is hard to prove their connection to my Jeremiah Whitaker, their probable son.
 There seems to be a lack of confirmed primary evidence available for his birth or parentage.

-There are a LOT of trees on ancestry.com and elsewhere that list Jeremiah as son of Robert and Margaret.
+There are a LOT of trees on ancestry.com and elsewhere that list Jeremiah Whitaker as son of Robert and Margaret.
 Many list a birth date of 20 Apr 1679 Hampshire.
 A couple list his baptism 22 Apr 1679.
 A few mention his death 12 Aug 1719.
-Some mention his spouse Ann Huskill or Haskell (1670-1718) who he married in 1703 or 1706 in Dorset, and children Jeremiah (1700 or 1707?) among others.
+Some mention his spouse Ann Huskill or Haskell (1670-1718) who he married in 1703 or 1706 in Dorset, and children Jeremiah Jr (1700 or 1707?) among others.
 All reference other trees; no original sources.

 The “Original” source seems to be one or more early trees on familysearch.org including Ancestral File Number 1GMZ-B1V submitted by sdenos3889246 and jpspicer197451 - SHIRLEY A/DENOS (2259175) DR. J. PAT/SPICER/ (2506662) :